-Road Safety GB were listed as one of the parties involved in the study, but have since distanced themselves from it after suggesting that the data collected could have been presented in a more useful manner.
+Road Safety GB was listed as one of the parties involved in the study, but have since distanced themselves from it after suggesting that the data collected could have been presented in a more useful manner.

 Vice-chair Honor Byford said that most of the figures in the final report were already freely available by other means, and indicated that she would have preferred more focused data.
 For example, she cited the age of those involved, times of day where the most collisions occurred and whether the accidents happened during term time as just some of the ways in which the findings could have been broken down.